 Nutrient-rich foods such as greens, nuts, and fruits contain oxalates.
 For those sensitive, since they are such healthy foods, we do not want to eliminate them from our diet—instead, it’s best to limit their intake while also supporting our body’s ability to remove them.

 A normal diet includes about 250 mg of oxalates per day.
-For those who are sensitive to oxalates, we may choose to limit their intake to 50 to 100 mg daily.
+For those who are sensitive to oxalates, we may choose to limit their intake to 40 to 60 mg daily, but that really varies per the individual.
 Again, we are NOT eliminating oxalates—we are reducing our intake of them.

 What is an oxalate dump?